 I’ve previously blogged about my past experience teaching the Sacraments to 5th graders about 15 years ago.
-It’s odd to think it has actually been that long ago, but the wall calendar behind me verifies this is true!
+It’s odd to think it has actually been that long ago, but the wall calendar behind me verifies this to be true!
 I’ve already admitted that I wasn’t the best fit in the role of trying to keep that many ten year olds under control, but I still tried my best to make it interesting for the kids.
 Sometimes it was playing hangman with vocabulary words, sometimes it was play acting the different Sacrament ceremonies.
 One time it was helping the kids to put the Lord’s Prayer into their own words.

 When I was an RCIA sponsor a few years before, one of the other candidates, named Dean, often shared tremendous insight and quite a sense of humor during our group meetings.
 I considered myself fortunate that my own candidate and I were assigned to the same table as Dean and his wife Lena, who was sponsoring his initiation into the Church.
 We shared with the same small table group each week over the course of the full RCIA year and Dean was always a great contributor.